What is green finance?

 The final point of the government’s plan is based on green finance and how this will be utilised to ensure that the UK is part of a greener future.
-Although green finance is a concept that is becoming more prominent as the world is becoming increasingly environmentally conscious, it can be an unclear concept to define.
+Although green finance is a concept that is gaining prominence as the world is becoming more environmentally conscious, it can be an unclear concept to define.

 In this blog post we explain the concept of green finance and its role by focusing on the following topics:

 - What is green finance?

 - How does it contribute to the zero-carbon emissions target?

 - The planned ‘£1 billion Net Zero Innovation Portfolio’ and its purpose